rexo-n/project-shino/README.md

 ## Features ✨
 🌟 AI-Driven Conversations: Engages in meaningful interactions with memory-based context.

 📂 File Search: Finds and opens files or folders on your system.

-🖥️ Application Launch: Quickly opens apps like Chrome, Word, and even Valorant.
+🖥️ Application Launch: Quickly opens apps like Chrome, Word etc etc and those can be customized too.

 🎥 YouTube Search: Finds videos or opens YouTube directly.

 🔍 Web Browsing: Performs Google searches from your input.

 🗣️ Text-to-Speech: Shino speaks using Edge TTS for a natural feel.

 ### Getting Started 🚀
 Prerequisites
 Python 3.8+